Universal transition of spectral fluctuation in particle-hole symmetric system: Transition from Poisson to Wigner-Dyson statistics in single spectrum: universality

-The rescaled complexity parameter $\Lambda$ as we introduced in earlier section is dependent on the local spectral energy range as well as the ensemble constraints which is clear from its definition (Eq.~\ref{9})(also see Appendix \ref{sA}).
-The ratio of nearest neighbour spacing when plotted against the rescaled complexity parameter shows an universal transition from Poisson to Wigner like behaviour as seen in figure~\ref{fig6}.
+To answer this question we plotted the ensemble averaged ratio of nearest neighbor spacing against the rescaled complexity parameter.
+It shows an universal transition from Poisson to Wigner-Dyson like behavior as seen in figure~\ref{fig6}.
 Universality here is meant for not only the different ensemble constraints, but also the different type of ensembles keeping the matrix constraint same.
 This transition is clearly logarithmic in re-scaled complexity parameter $ \Lambda $ and $\langle\tilde{r}_i\rangle$ saturates after a certain value of $\Lambda$.
 Previous studies for systems with and without chiral symmetry \cite{mondal2020spectral, shukla2005level} show this universality of the complexity parameter.
 Our results for different ensembles with particle-hole symmetry enforces further the universal behavior of $\Lambda$.
 However, lack of the detailed knowledge of exact dependence of $\Lambda$ on the localization of eigenstates (depicted through $\zeta$ in the definition of $\Lambda$ (Eq.~\ref{33}) is most probably the reason for the slight deviation of $\langle\tilde{r}_i\rangle$ from each other in figure~\ref{fig6}).